AdobeDocs/experience-manager-learn.it-IT/help/sites/integrations/platform/web-sdk.md

   var pageShownEventHandler = function(evt) {
   // defensive coding to avoid a null pointer exception if(evt.hasOwnProperty("eventInfo") && evt.eventInfo.hasOwnProperty("path")) {
-      //trigger Launch Rule and pass event
-      console.debug("cmp:show event: " + evt.eventInfo.path);
+      // trigger tags Rule and pass event console.debug("cmp:show event: " + evt.eventInfo.path);
       var event = {
-          //include the path of the component that triggered the event
+          // include the path of the component that triggered the event
           path: evt.eventInfo.path,
-          //get the state of the component that triggered the event
+          // get the state of the component that triggered the event
           component: window.adobeDataLayer.getState(evt.eventInfo.path)
       };

-      //Trigger the Launch Rule, passing in the new 'event' object
+      // Trigger the tags Rule, passing in the new 'event' object
-      // the 'event' obj can now be referenced by the reserved name 'event' by other Launch data elements
+      // the 'event' obj can now be referenced by the reserved name 'event' by other tags data elements
       // i.e 'event.component['someKey']'
       trigger(event);
       }
   }

-  //set the namespace to avoid a potential race condition window.adobeDataLayer = window.adobeDataLayer || [];
+  // set the namespace to avoid a potential race condition window.adobeDataLayer = window.adobeDataLayer || [];

-  //push the event listener for cmp:show into the data layer window.adobeDataLayer.push(function (dl) {
+  // push the event listener for cmp:show into the data layer window.adobeDataLayer.push(function (dl) {
       //add event listener for 'cmp:show' and callback to the 'pageShownEventHandler' function dl.addEventListener("cmp:show", pageShownEventHandler);